 3.1 Scent marking and sniffing

-It’s the earliest courtship indicators, often preceding any physical proximity.
+It is the earliest courtship indicators, often preceding any physical proximity.
 In this behavior the male is closely approaching the female, often a sign of interest.
 Its head toward the female posterior area, which is common in checking pheromonal cues reproductive status.
 This posture by the male is indication of investigative and potentially submissive or non-aggressive intent, typical of courtship.
 There are no visible signs of hostility, suggestive or reproductive rather than interaction (fig.1).
 The reproductive success of captive Indian rhinoceroses (Rhinoceros unicornis) remains a significant challenge in wildlife conservation programs.
 This issue is particularly relevant in zoological parks Kanpur Zoo, where breeding outcomes have been inconsistent despite suitable infrastructure and veterinary support.
 The selection of this problem stems from the urgent need to address the declining population of this vulnerable species and to enhance the effectiveness of ex-situ conservation strategies.
-Limited knowledge about species-specific reproductive behavior under captive conditions often leads to poor pair bonding, undetected estrus cycles, and unsuccessful matings (Roth, 2024 and Lee, 2025).
+Limited knowledge about species-specific reproductive behavior under captive conditions often leads to poor pair bonding, undetected estrus cycles, and unsuccessful matings (Roth, 2024 & Lee, 2025).

 Fig. 1- showing Sniffing and nuzzling Behavior.